-The model is also able to match the business-cycle properties concerning productivity, price, inflation and markups: productivity is procyclical, prices are countercyclical and leading; inflation is procyclical and lagging; markups are countercyclical (for the empirics and discussion cf. Stock and Watson, 1999; Rotemberg and Woodford, 1999).
+The model is also able to match the business-cycle properties concerning productivity, price, inflation and markups (see Table 3): productivity is procyclical, prices are countercyclical and leading; inflation is procyclical and lagging; markups are countercyclical (for the empirics and discussion cf. Stock and Watson, 1999; Rotemberg and Woodford, 1999).

-Finally, the aggregate growth rates of output display fat-tailed distributions well in tune with the empirical evidence (cf. Table 4; see Castaldi and Dosi, 2008; Fagiolo et al., 2008).
-Informally, that means that both in our model and in reality relatively big "spurs of growth" and recessions occur much more frequently than it would be predicted on the grounds of normally distributed shocks (see also below on firm growth patterns).
+Finally, the aggregate growth rates of output display fat-tailed distributions well in tune with the empirical evidence (cf. Table 4; see Castaldi and Dosi, 2009; Fagiolo et al., 2008).
+Informally, this means that both in our model and in reality relatively big "spurs of growth" and recessions occur much more frequently than it would be predicted on the grounds of normally distributed shocks (see also below on firm growth patterns).

-Distributions of Microeconomics Characteristics.
-Together with the ability of the model to account for a rich ensemble of macro phenomena, how does it fare in its matching with the evidence on the ubiquitous micro heterogeneity?
+Distributions of microeconomics characteristics.
+Together with the ability of the model to account for a rich ensemble of macro-phenomena, how does it fare in its matching with the evidence on the ubiquitous microheterogeneity?
 Let us consider the regularities concerning firm-size and growth-rate distributions, firm-productivity dynamics and firm-investment patterns which are generated by the model.

-To begin with, well in tune with the empirical evidence (Dosi, 2007), rank-size plots and normality tests suggest that cross-section firm (log) size distributions are skewed and not log-normal (see Figures 3 and 4 and Table 5).
-Moreover, the estimation of the shape parameters of exponential-power (Subbotin) distributions27 shows that pooled firm growth-rate distributions are "tent-shaped" with tails fatter than the Gaussian benchmark (see Table 4 and, for a comparison with the empirical evidence and some interpretation, see Bottazzi and Secchi, 2003, 2006).
+To begin with, well in tune with the empirical evidence (Dosi, 2007), rank-size plots and normality tests suggest that cross-section firm (log) size distributions are skewed and not log-normal (see Figs. 3 and 4 and Table 5).
+Moreover, the estimation of the shape parameters of exponential-power (Subbotin) distributions shows that pooled firm growth-rate distributions are "tent-shaped" with tails fatter than the Gaussian benchmark (see Table 4 and, for a comparison with the empirical evidence and some interpretation, see Bottazzi and Secchi, 2003, 2006).

-Turning to firm productivity, again in line with the empirical evidence (cf. the surveys in Bartelsman and Doms, 2000; Dosi, 2007), firms strikingly differ in terms of labor productivity (cf. standard deviations of labor productivities across firms plotted in Figure 5) and productivity differentials persist over time (cf. firm productivity autocorrelations reported in Table 6)28.
+Turning to firm productivity, again in line with the empirical evidence (cf. the surveys in Bartelsman and Doms, 2000; Dosi, 2007), firms strikingly differ in terms of labor productivity (cf. standard deviations of labor productivity across firms